mdiannna/KaggleCompetitions2024/Google_AI_Assistants_Challenge/README.md

-Google – AI Assistants for Data Tasks with Gemma
+# Google – AI Assistants for Data Tasks with Gemma Competition

 This is the repo for the work for kaggle competition https://www.kaggle.com/competitions/data-assistants-with-gemma